UlisesMartinezz/su26-team09/docs/ClipzConnectTestingPlan.md

 2. C1 edits their profile to add preferences.
 3. C1 exits.

-#### 3. Customer: US‑CUST‑003 — Book a training session, US‑CUST‑004 — Write a review after a session
+#### 3. Customer: US‑CUST‑003 — Book a hair appointment, US‑CUST‑004 — Write a review after an appoinment

 1. Customer C2 logs in for the first time and creates a profile.
 2. C2 edits their profile to add preferences.
-3. Customer C2 selects a recommended provider and books a session for service S1 with provider P1 at a specific time.
-4. Customer C2 completes a training session with the provider.
+4. Customer C2 completes a hair appointment.
-5. C2 writes a review R1 for the session and submits it.
+5. C2 writes a review R1 for the appointment and submits it.
 6. The review R1 is saved and visible to other customers.

-#### 4. Customer: US‑CUST‑002 — Search for providers
+#### 4. Customer: US‑CUST‑002 — Search for barbers

 1. Customer C1 logs in and navigates to the search page.
 2. C1 enters search criteria (e.g., location, service type).
-3. C1 views the list of providers matching the criteria.
+3. C1 views the list of barbers matching the selected filters.
-4. C1 selects a provider P1 to view their profile, service S1, and review R1.
+4. C1 selects a barber P1 to view their profile, service S1, and review R1.
-5. C1 books a session with provider P1 for service S1 at a specific time.
+5. C1 books a hairappointment with barber P1 for service S1 at a specific time.

 #### 5. Provider: US-7 - Respond to reviews